 I had set an automated reply message on my email telling when I will be connected next time.

-Then reading Timothy Ferriss’ book The 4-hour work week was a real eye-opener.
+Then, reading *Timothy Ferriss’ book The 4-Hour Workweek was a real eye-opener.

 Why couldn’t I do the same every day?

-Creativity demands rested brain
+Creativity demands a rested brain

 I also stay offline every morning until afternoon, which gives me undisturbed morning hours for creative thinking.